sh4090/Process-Automation/README.md

-# End-to-End System/Process Automation: UK Companie House from API to Exploitable Google Sheet
+# Dynamic Shiny Application for Automated Retrieval and Structuring of UK Company Data via Companies House REST API
 This project came about during an internship at an Economic Intelligence firm.
 I was tasked with mapping out the corporate affiliations of a certain couple and they ended up having over 50 affiliated companies in the UK alone, past and present.